COMCIFS/Dictionary-Writing-Workshop/Handout-Part3.rst

 Adding to a pre-existing DDLm dictionary
 ----------------------------------------

-Follow Steps 2 (if you need to add new categories) and 3 in the above instructions.
+Examine the currently-existing categories in the dictionary to determine if any of them have matching keys.
+If not, follow step 2 to add new categories.
+Add your new data names as in Step 3 above.

 Further DDLm dictionary enhancements
 ====================================